 This action considers alternatives that would partially delegate the management of black grouper to the State of Florida for the recreational (Alternative 2) sector.
-Tables 3 and 4 reveal that harvest of black grouper is almost entirely from Florida.
-Delegation of the management of the commercial black grouper sector is not being considered here, as it is currently part of the Shallow-water Grouper Individual Fishing Quota program in the Gulf of Mexico.
-The Councils would remain responsible for setting acceptable biological catch (ABC) and annual catch limit (ACL) values, and for establishing accountability measures (AMs).
+Tables 3 and 4 reveal that harvest of black grouper is almost entirely from Florida with a very low percentage of landings occurring from other Gulf and South Atlantic States.
+Delegation of commercial management measures for black grouper is not currently being considered by the Joint Council Committee because it is currently part of the shallow-water grouper Individual Fishing Quota (IFQ) program in the Gulf of Mexico.
+The Magnuson-Stevens Act allows for the delegation of management to a state to regulate fishing vessels beyond their state waters, provided its regulations are consistent with the FMP (Appendix B).
+The delegation of management authority to the states requires a three-quarters majority vote of the voting members of both the Gulf Council and the South Atlantic Council (Appendix B).
+The Councils' would remain responsible for setting annual catch limit (ACL) values and for establishing accountability measures (AMs) as outlined by the Joint Council Committee.
 Any existing permit requirements would remain in effect for fishing in the respective jurisdictions.
 Additionally, prior to implementing any changes in management items delegated herein, the State of Florida will be required to submit a management plan outlining changes for review and approval by the Gulf and South Atlantic Councils.
+This may not be required based on the Magnuson-Steven Act delegation provision (16 U.S.C. §1856(a)(3)).